-Even though all the stakeholders should participate in coming up with the product vision statement, the product manager should have the final say and polish the final version.
+Even though all stakeholders should participate in developing the product vision statement, the product manager should have the final say and polish the final version.

 Here are some examples of the product vision statements from the world’s most successful companies:

 Microsoft: A computer on every desk and in every home.

 Google: To provide access to the world’s information with one click.